sqlxpert/aws-tag-sched-ops/readme.md

      1. <a name="policy-footnote-1"></a>Enabling tag required.
 For example, a user could add <kbd>managed-image-once</kbd> to an EC2 instance only if the <samp>managed-image</samp> tag were already present.

-   These policies cover all regions.
-For different behavior in different regions, modify copies of the provided policies.

    Because <code>Deny</code> always takes precendence in IAM, some policy combinations conflict.

    In some cases, you must add, change or delete one tag at a time.